phyzikhs/graphs/README.md

-# graphs-maths
+# Graphs
-Graphs and their concepts as in Discrete Mathematics
+## Graphs and their concepts as in Discrete Mathematics

+Identifying graphs, representing, making operations, converting convertible graphs using known theorems and results.